srcfl/srcful-gateway/test-spec/nfr-test-spec.md

 This document specifies robustness test requirements for the Blixt inverter gateway system.
 Blixt serves as a critical bridge between inverters and internet connectivity, requiring reliable operation under various network conditions and failure scenarios.
 The gateway must maintain inverter communication and data integrity regardless of internet connectivity status.

+While following a spec is good, as a tester you need to be creative in setups and situations.
+The idea is not to mechanically follow a spec, and ticking the boxes, rather it is to give an as true view of the status of the Blixt as possible.

+Do not hesitate to add test cases, procedures, details tips and trix to the specification.

 ## Robustness Testing

 #### 1.1 Network Connectivity Tests